Mastering the Art of Layering for British Weather

 Spring (March-May)

-Spring weather is notoriously fickle.
 Start with a light base layer, add a cardigan or denim jacket, and carry a waterproof coat or trench.
-Scarves are your friend—they add warmth without bulk and can be stuffed in your bag when the sun appears.
+Scarves add warmth without bulk and can be stuffed in your bag when the sun appears.

 Summer (June-August)

-Even British summers require layering.
 A light cardigan or linen blazer over a sleeveless top or dress handles cool mornings and air-conditioned shops.
-Keep a lightweight jacket in your car or bag for unpredictable evenings.
+Keep a lightweight jacket in your bag for unpredictable evenings.

 Autumn (September-November)